2025-ilaria/project-/sparql-queries.md

 This query showed no results.

-## Query 1️⃣0️⃣: verifying the absence of the wikidata link
+## Query 1️⃣0️⃣: Verifying the absence of the wikidata link

 We ran a SPARQL query to verify whether ArCo contains a **Wikidata link** related to the Teatro Massimo di Palermo.